 Funded by / Ownership

 Scientific American is owned by Springer Nature, an academic publishing company created by the May 2015 merger of Springer Science+Business Media and Holtzbrinck Publishing Group‘s Nature Publishing Group, Palgrave Macmillan, and Macmillan Education.
 The company reported revenues of €1.64 billion in 2017.
 The magazine is funded through subscriptions and advertising.
 The website is funded through online advertisements and sponsored content.

 Analysis / Bias

 In review, Scientific American is a popular science magazine and website that covers general science, technology, health, psychology, the environment, and history.
-There is rarely use of loaded language and all information is properly sourced.
+There is rarely the use of loaded language and all information is properly sourced.
 Scientific American covers science through the consensus on GMOs and climate change.
 Editorially, Scientific American is not in favor of President Trump’s climate and deregulation stances.
 Evidenced by this: Scientific American slams Donald Trump’s anti-science rhetoric in a rare op-ed.
 In general, this is a pro-science source that has remained mostly neutral in politics throughout its history, however, in 2020 they state “The evidence and the science show that Donald Trump has badly damaged the U.S. and its people—because he rejects evidence and science.”
 Therefore, this is a pro-science source that offers left-leaning opinions.